Teal-Connect/docs/generator/python/README.md

-# Python client for Teal API

-1. Download open api generator client - https://openapi-generator.tech/docs/installation
-2. Run following from docs root (client may change depending on installation used).
-This will generate the api client and model:

-    `openapi-generator generate -i api-reference/openapi.yml -g python -o <path-to-teal-docs-root>/generator/python `

-3. Navigate to `<path-to-teal-docs-root>/generator/python` and install dependencies:
-    ```
-    python3 -m venv venv
-    . venv/bin/activate
-    pip3 install -r requirements.txt
-    ```

-    This will start a virtual env.
+# Populate sandbox values for a customer using openapi generator

+1. Navigate to the teal docs root
+2. Runing the following to create a container that generates the python client and models from our `openapi.yml`

+    `docker build -f generator/python/Dockerfile -t python-populate-sandbox .`

+3. Run following command to put you on the docker container in the generated directory:

+    `docker run -it python-populate-sandbox`

-4. Change `client_api_key` and `client_name` in `populate_sandbox_for_client.py`.
+4. Change `client_api_key` and `client_name` in `populate_sandbox_for_client.py` using `vim`.
 Alter the host depending on needs.

 5. Run `python3 populate_sandbox_for_client.py`.
 The created identifiers will be printed in the response.